 Despite the power of God, humans are often powerless to the sins of the world.
 By accepting that there is no way to gain control over substance abuse and praying for the Lord’s guidance, you can find a way to commit yourself to abstinence once more.

-Prayer Helps You Forgive
+Prayer in Recovery Helps You Forgive Yourself

-“And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.” – Mark 11:25
+“And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.”

 Forgiveness is a big part of accepting your shortcomings and bolstering your faith in God.
-Without forgiveness, you cannot truly be free of the chains of addiction.
+Without forgiveness, you cannot honestly be free of the chains of addiction.
 Prayer can ensure you achieve this, helping you to find forgiveness from God for your sins and, in turn, find forgiveness in yourself.
-The more you pray, the better your perspective can be, offering a way to truly come to terms with the wrongs of addiction.
+The more you pray, the better your perspective can be, offering a way to come to terms with the wrongs of addiction.